deargle-classes/security-analytics-assignments/_labs/lab-github-and-github-pages.md

 customize @evanca's theme further, you could follow the same instructions.</p>
 </div>

+**Lab requirement:** For this lab, you only need to get a basic website up with a picture, your name, and a two-liner something-about-you quip.

+But over the course of the semester, I'll have you link to at least three portfolio pieces to your website.
+Due dates for those will be separate.

-## How did that work?!
-I didn't write any html!
+## How did I make a website without writing HTML?

-Now that you have some basic github skills, you can create a Github Pages website.
 Time for acronyms!
+Read this section, it helps to understand stuff later in this lab.

 Websites can either be **dynamic**, or **static**.
-* Dynamic websites require a webserver to process requests sent by clients like web browsers.
-Dynamic sites can interact with a database to load information customized for any given client.
-* Static websites don't require any server-side processing.
-The same content is sent for each client request.
+* _Dynamic websites_ have a server that **does stuff** _before_ content is sent
+  to browsers.
+The stuff it does _depends on_ content the browser sends it -- like make the browser sends a login token, and the server pulls account info out of a database and returns it for that login.
+In that way, dynamic websites care about _state_.
+* _Static websites_ don't care who is making the request.
+Everyone gets the same content.
+In that way, static websites are _stateless_ (from the server's perspective).
+(Note that the content can do dynamic stuff _after it arrives_, via javascript, but since the server didn't do anything dynamic it's still a static site.)

 Cool vs uncool:
-* It's cool to write **static** blogs.
+* Bloggers think it's cool to have **static** blogs.
+Static websites usually load _faster_ than dynamic websites, because there's no dynamic stuff involved.
+* Static websites aren't susceptible to being _hacked_ in the same way that dynamic websites are.
+Dynamic websites like Wordpress or Drupal sites get pwned all the time because of things like add-ons with vulnerabilities.
+Some add-on vulns mean that attackers can execute arbitrary code _on the server_, which is a "bad thing."
 * It's cool to have a cool-looking blog.
+That's one thing that makes dynamic websites cool -- html page content can be dynamically pieced together, permitting cool combinations of stylization and whatnot, with page _content_ being pulled separately from stylization, from a database or something.
-* It's _uncool_ to have to cram a bunch of styling information into _each and every static blog page._
-* It's cool to make something else do all the stylization stuff.
+* It's _uncool_ to have to cram a bunch of styling information into _each and every static blog page._ That's one downside of static sites -- each request returns a _single file_.
+That means that every file has to include all stylization information, repeated ad nauseam for each file.
+Maintenance is a nightmare.
+It's _cool_ to make something else do all the stylization stuff.

-Static Website Generators exist to do all the cool stuff listed above.
+Static Website Generators are the cool answer to all of the above.
+For writing, content is kept separate from stylization.
+(Content can be written in Markdown.)
+Point the generator at the project, and it will create one html file for each possible webpage, merging together stylization and rendered content.
+Sounds great! :sunglasses:

 Under the hood, Github Pages runs a static website generator called [Jekyll](https://jekyllrb.com/).
-Jekyll is therefore, by definition, cool.
+Jekyll is, therefore, cool, by definition.

 When you commit code to a github-pages-enabled repo, github runs jekyll against it to generate the _static content_ that gets served when you visit the pages url.
+This happens by default for any pages-enabled github repo, unless you explicitly disable jekyll for your repo.

 ## Sign the class website yearbook